 Solution:

-- Outsource Administration: Many plan providers offer administrative services that can handle the majority of the administrative tasks, compliance, and record-keeping tasks.
-Providers offer comprehensive administrative support, including payroll integration and fiduciary management.
+- Outsource Administration: Many plan providers offer administrative services that can handle the majority of the documentation, compliance, and record-keeping tasks.
+Providers offer comprehensive administrative support, including payroll processing and fiduciary management.

 - Multiple Employer Plans (MEPs): Being part of an MEP can significantly reduce the administrative burden as the MEP sponsor handles most of the administrative duties, including compliance and reporting.